AEW WrestleDream lineup: The latest card for next month's pay-per-view - Pro Wrestling Dot Net

 -Swerve Strickland vs. Hangman Page

-Powell’s POV: There’s been no mention of Sabre’s NJPW TV Title being at stake.
-The Strickland and Page match was made official on Wednesday’s Dynamite.
+Powell’s POV: AEW added the tag team title match and Shibata’s title defense on Saturday’s AEW Collision.
 The newest AEW pay-per-view is a tribute to the late Antonio Inoki, who died on October 1, 2022.

 Be the first to comment